Stock Market Simulation Project –

 🎯 Objective of the module

-In the stock market simulation, students develop their own trading strategy in groups, implement it via the CapTrader trading platform, and reflect on the results in a scientifically sound manner.
-Strategies (day trading, swing, value, dividends), theory (Markowitz, Fama, Tversky/Kahneman) and biases (home bias, overconfidence, herding) are covered.
-Modern tools such as CapTrader, TradingView and Morning Briefing can be used.
+In the stock market simulation game, students develop their own trading strategy in groups, implement it using the CapTrader trading platform, and scientifically analyze the results.
+Topics covered include strategies (Daytrading, Swing, Value, Dividends), theory (Markowitz, Fama, Tversky/Kahneman), and biases (Home Bias, Overconfidence, Herding).
+Modern tools such as CapTrader, TradingView, and Morning Briefing can be used.

 🎓 Examination performance